 When I had been in Berlin for several months I learned, from two independent and impeccable sources, that there had been a battle between the RAF and GCHQ about my original posting notice which had given my appointment at 26SU as 'commanding officer'.
 As my informant at Marham had told me when that posting notice arrived, RAF Signals Units were usually commanded by Engineering Branch officers.
 At the time, that had seemed to me not unreasonable since, by and large, aircrew officers didn't know very much about signals engineering.
 However, for a few weeks that posting notice was correct.

-My posting to the Russian Course in 1976 and onwards to 26SU had come at a time when the mandarins at GCHQ were quite independently, and for their own 'intelligence' reasons, trying to bring the RAF signals units under the command of GD officers rather than engineers.
-Perhaps I had been selected because I was available, had volunteered to learn Russian, and had already served one operational intelligence appointment in Singapore in 1965/6 during the Confrontation between Malaysia and Indonesia.
-The upper echelons of the RAF Engineering Branch had no wish to lose any command appointments to the GD branch so GCHQ lost that little battle and the RAF Engineering Branch won.
+My posting to the Russian Course in 1976 and onwards to 26SU had come at a time when the mandarins at GCHQ were quite independently, and for their own 'in-house' reasons, trying to bring the RAF signals units under the command of GD officers rather than engineers.
+Perhaps I had been selected because I was available, had 'volunteered' to learn Russian, and had already served one operational intelligence appointment in Singapore in 1965/6 during the Confrontation between Malaysia and Indonesia.
+However, the upper echelons of the RAF Engineering Branch had no wish to lose any command appointments to the GD branch, so GCHQ lost that little battle and the RAF Engineering Branch won.
 My posting notice had been amended accordingly.